 'I can't wait any longer for your love/ Praying the night will come quickly...'

-Doesn't take much imagination to sense the ovation that received, after which Bono took a moment to thank Professor Tonn who performed his back surgery - and is in the audience - and Muller Wolfhart and Klaus and Imke who also worked on his recovery.'
+Doesn't take much imagination to sense the ovation that received, after which Bono took a moment to thank Professor Tonn who performed his back surgery - and is in the audience - and Dr Muller Wolfhart and Klaus and Imke who also worked on his recovery.

 The 360 Tour has had a great time in Germany over the last couple of years - ever since the German Music Awards way back in the Spring of last year.
-Not only were we in Berlin and Gelsenkirchen for shows last year but we were back to play at the Brandenberg Gate to celebrate the anniversary of the fall of the Berlin Wall and this year again with shows in Frankfurt and Hannover before reaching Munich.
+Not only were we in Berlin and Gelsenkirchen for shows last year but we were back to play at the Brandenburg Gate in November to celebrate the anniversary of the fall of the Berlin Wall and this year again with shows in Frankfurt and Hannover.